ankitkr2419/test/README.md

 ## For Building with GUI Support
 Run the below command in the same PWD and a binary should be created
-NOTE: This will create binary for linux platform with amd64 architecture, in case yours is different please change build-binary's line number 9 accordingly.
+NOTE: This will create binary for linux platform with amd64 architecture, in case your's is different please change build-binary's line number 9 accordingly.

 ```
 sh build-binary.sh
 ```
 Run it with sudo if permission denied is displayed for any operation.

-Please refer README inside web-client directory if you are facing any issue and then escalate to us.
+Please refer README inside web-client directory if you are facing any issue and then escalate it to us.

 ### Run
 DEPENDENCY: Make sure that cpagent binary is built